Montana State Taxes 2020 – 2021*

-Montana Corporate Tax* structure is based on a flat 6.75% rate.
-Among states levying a corporate income tax, Montana is 28th in the U.S. In 2006, state-level corporate tax took in (subtracting local tax) an average of $162.68 per capita, which is 18th in the U.S.
+Montana Corporate Income Tax* structure is based on a flat 6.75% rate.
+Among US states levying a corporate income tax, Montana was 21st in 2019, (up 4 spots from 2018, but down 12 spots from 2020!)
+Montana was 28th in 2014, and in 2006, state-level corporate taxes took in (subtracting local tax) an average of $162.68 per capita, which was 18th in the U.S.

 Get the “Water’s Edge Election” form for multinational corporations subject to Montana taxes.